Application Spotlights at IEEE VIS

 What is an Application Spotlight?

-An Application Spotlight is a fast-paced, session-sized event (90mins) that revolves around a central, practically relevant topic.
+An Application Spotlight is a fast-paced, session-sized event that revolves around a central, practically relevant topic.
 It is meant to be lean, in the sense that both the application for and the organization of a spotlight is lightweight to entice participation from both within and outside of the traditional VIS community.
-The goal of a Spotlight session is to create a self-contained introduction into an application topic that is relevant to VIS.
-This includes:
+The goal of a Spotlight session is to create a self-contained introduction to an application topic that is relevant to VIS.
+This includes

 - an introduction into the problem domain at hand - ideally delivered by a domain scientist or practitioner from said domain and accessible for a VIS-focussed audience;